atbiggie/Project1/README.md

-How to Access an API with an Example
+How to Access an API with RStudio
 ================
 Autumn Biggie
 10/3/2021